Carreau/phd-dissertation/parts/part1.rst

 ***************************************
 ..
 2

-We have seen previously that while polymerising, G-actin assemble into F-actin filaments.
+We have seen previously that while polymerising, G-actin assembles into F-actin filaments.
 The stiffness of filament can be measured by a characteristic number called the persistence length (:math:`l_p`) which represent the length after which the bending of filament becomes non-negligible.
 More precisely, the